developer-friendly/blog/docs/posts/0008-k8s-federated-oidc.md

 2. Secondly, the TLS certificate will be renewed by `certbot` in the background and we have to keep up with that.

+Now, let's take a look at our preparation service and timer definition.

 ```jinja title="k8s/templates/static-web-server-prepare.service.j2" hl_lines="10"
 -8<- "docs/codes/0008/k8s/templates/static-web-server-prepare.service.j2"
 ```